Gluing and lifting exact model structures for the recollement of exact categories: Proofs of the main results

-\begin{lem} Let $M$ be an object in $\C_{1}$.
-Then we have an exact sequence \end{lem} \begin{proof} Note that $i^{*}j_{*}j^{*}(M)=0$ and $\eta_{M}: 1_{{M}}\to j_{*} j^{*}(M)$ is an epimorphism by hypothesis.
-By Lemma \ref{lem:property-of-recollement1}(5), we have the following commutative diagram with exact rows and columns
+\begin{lem} If $i^!$ is an exact functor, then any object $M\in{\C}$ gives the following admissible exact sequence \end{lem} \begin{proof} Note that $i^{*}j_{*}j^{*}(M)=0$ by Proposition \ref{prop:2.5}(1).
+It follows from Lemma \ref{lem:2.2'} that $\eta_{M}:M\to j_{*} j^{*}(M)$ is an admissible epimorphism.
+Thus we have the following commutative diagram